3939HatsuneMiku/3939HatsuneMiku/README.md

-- Hi, I’m @3939HatsuneMiku
+- Hi, I’m Merijn
-- Nothing else to be known
+- I am currently a first year student
+- Please have patience with me, I have autism

 <!---
 3939HatsuneMiku/3939HatsuneMiku is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.